POAR: Efficient Policy Optimization via Online Abstract State Representation Learning

 \subsection{Domain Resemblance Prior}

-Simulation results show that directly using the task-relevant coordinates of robots as states to train RL agent can generally obtain better result than training from raw images.
-Therefore, we conceive the coordinate itself as a representational state, and hope to learn a mapping from raw image to ground-truth coordinates.
-To further guide the policy, we leverage expert demonstration as prior knowledge.
-Thus we characterize portions of SRL states with robots' coordinates in real work space (2D or 3D) and make the learned states resemble the distribution of expert trajectories.
-Considering that it's not practical to provide accurate coordinate states for each camera frame when training a real-life robot, we apply \emph{Maximum Mean Discrepancy} (MMD) \cite{c18} to measure the distribution deviation between sampled exploration and demonstration trajectories:
+Simulation results show that directly using the task-relevant coordinates of robots as states to train RL agent can generally obtain better result than training from raw images\cite{xie2023simulation, kober2013reinforcement}.
+Therefore, we conceive the coordinate itself as a representational state, and seek to learn a mapping from raw image to ground-truth coordinates.
+To further guide the policy, we leverage expert demonstration as prior knowledge\cite{chen2021efficiently}.
+Thus we characterize portions of SRL states with robots' coordinates in real-world (2D or 3D) and enforce the learned states resemble the distribution of expert trajectories.
+Considering that it's not practical to provide accurate coordinate states for each camera frame when training a real-life robot, we apply \emph{Maximum Mean Discrepancy} (MMD) \cite{gretton2012kernel} to measure the distribution deviation between sampled exploration and demonstration trajectories:

-where $\Phi(\cdot)$ maps the original data to the regenerated \emph{Hilbert} space \cite{c15}.
-By back-propagating the MMD loss, the learned states can not only restore distribution of coordinates in the real work space, but can also guide the RL agent to imitate expert's behaviors.
+where $\Phi(\cdot)$ maps the original data to the regenerated \emph{Hilbert} space \cite{berlinet2011reproducing}.
+By back-propagating the MMD loss, the learned states can effectively restore distribution of coordinates in the real work space, and also guide the RL agent to imitate expert's behaviors\cite{finn2016guided}.
 We mainly use this prior to aid \emph{forward} model on the same state portion to build a more structural understanding of the environment space.
 In conclusion, domain resemblance prior can facilitate the reconstruction of observations and increase interpretability of the learned state estimator.